 (Above) A selection of well-received childhood drawings...

-The first pet portrait, a dog called Benji (lhasa apso), came about as wedding present for a work colleague.
+The very first portrait, a dog portrait of a cute little chap called Benji (lhasa apso), came about as wedding present for a work colleague.
 The oil painting went down well and Yorkshire Pet Portraits blossomed from there!

 (Above) "Benji", pet portrait No.1